ETIMC/Report/typst/sections/Sprint 3.typ

 The new power solution was not without problems however.
 During internal testing it was discovered that when both the Host and Controllers were connected to a powered USB hub, other devices connected to the hub would not receive their required power.
 This was discovered by having the audio of a connected audio interface (NI Komplete Audio 6 @native_instruments_komplete_2025) starting to crackle, when the Host was connected.
 Furthermore, it was discovered that neither the Host nor any connected Controllers functioned properly when connected to a laptop, unless the laptop was actively being charged.
 However, as long as the laptop was being charged, everything worked as expected.

-== Printed Circuit Board <sec:PCBsprint3>
+== PCB <sec:PCBsprint3>
 === Design
-To develop a fully functional prototype beyond a breadboard implementation, a custom printed circuit board (PCB) was designed.
+To develop a fully functional prototype beyond a breadboard implementation, a PCB was designed.
 During this process, practical considerations such as the placement of mounting holes for integration within the final chassis were taken into account, which meant that the scaling of the PCB itself was determined by the size of the chassis.
 Additionally, due to the use of specific components that lacked readily available footprints, several custom or modified footprints were created as part of the PCB design.

 The GitHub repository KiCad-RP-Pico @ncarandini_kicad-rp-pico_nodate served as the foundation for the Pico footprint.
 However, since the prototype utilized Pico 1's with WiFi, minor modifications were made to the original footprint.
 This adapted footprint also served as the template for designing the display's footprint, given that the display module shared the same number of pins as the Pico (1 & 2).
 Based on the previous test (@sec:sprint2test), it was decided to use the NuPhy switches going forward.
 Therefore, in addition to the other footprints a separate GitHub repository providing various switch footprints @siderakb_key-switchespretty_nodate was referenced.
 This footprint was also modified to suit the project's specific needs.